questdb/documentation/operations/backup.md

 When in `CHECKPOINT` mode, QuestDB remains available for both reads and writes.
 However, some housekeeping tasks are paused.
-While still safe, database writes are may consume more space than normal.
+While still safe, database writes may consume more space than normal.
 When the database exits `CHECKPOINT` mode, it will resume the housekeeping tasks and quickly reclaim the disk space.

 In the second step (creating a copy of the root directory), you must create a copy of the database using a tool of your choice.
 These are some suggestions: